 Private individuals can hand in their defective or used batteries at retailers.
 Some municipal collection points also have special containers available for this purpose.
 Finally, CCR REBAT coordinates the disposal of the batteries.
-As soon as the containers are full, CCR REBAT ensures they are disposed of properly.
-Battery disposal is financed by the mandatory contributions companies make to CCR REBAT.
-Each company’s contribution is based upon on the number of batteries it sells in Germany.
+As soon as the containers are full, CCR REBAT takes care of their proper disposal.
+The disposal is financed by the contributions that companies have to pay to CCR REBAT.
+The amount of the contributions depends on the number of batteries sold in Germany.

 The European Battery Directive

 The European Battery Directive 2006/66/EC was adopted in Europe from 26 September 2006, and requires European countries to transpose the Directive into national law.
 The aim of the Battery Directive is to increase the percentage of batteries that are returned and recycled, because they contain not only valuable raw materials but also substances that are environmental and health hazards.
 On top of this, it sets limits for the use of harmful substances such as lead, mercury and cadmium.
-The Battery Directive requires manufacturers, distributors or importers of batteries to contribute to the cost of disposing of the batteries (responsibility for product or responsibility for taking back and disposing of batteries).
+The Battery Directive requires manufacturers, distributors or importers of batteries to contribute to the cost of disposing of the batteries.

 Implementation of the European Battery Directive 2006/66/EC in other countries

 The members of the European Union had until 26th September 2008 to transpose the European Directive 2006/66/EC into national law.
 Before they start to sell their products, manufacturers of batteries in the respective countries are obliged to register with the appropriate battery collection systems or authorities.
 For this purpose, each country has its own national collection scheme.